top of page

 Great Gatsby Wedding.jpg

 • With more and more events taking place in unique and non-traditional venues (i.e. barns, industrial spaces), please consider where we (the DJ) will be setup.
 We cannot properly operate with guest tables directly in front of our speakers and sound system.
-Make sure we are centered and directly in front of the dance floor.
+For an optimum experience, please make sure we are centered and directly in front of the dance floor.

 • Make sure your group/family pictures take place either before dancing begins or towards the end of dinner.
 You do not want to interrupt the momentum of the dance floor.